georgi1141/georgi1141/README.md

 - 👋 Hello World!
 I’m Georgi!
 - 👀 I’m interested in WebDevelopement.
-- 🌱 I’m currently learning JavaScript!
+- 🌱 I’m currently learning JavaScript,HTML and CSS.
 - 💞️ I’m looking to collaborate on Web / JS projects.
 - 📫 How to reach me: My email is g.zh.yanev@gmail.com